FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

   * If the conference organizer hasn't generated the schedules, the attendee won't be able to consult the schedule
   * If the user didn't obtain a schedule, no schedule will appear

-#### Notify Attendees about Events
+#### Notify Attendees about Events (Not Implemented)
 * **Actors** - attendee
-* **Description** - the attendee wants to be notified for eventual changes in the events and conferences he will be attanding
+* **Description** - the attendee wants to be notified for eventual changes in the events and conferences he will be attending
 * **Preconditions and Postconditions**
   * Preconditions: the attendee must have filled his availability and interests for that conference; the conference organizer must had altered the conference
+  * Postconditions: the attendee will be notified about the  changes
 * **Normal Flow**
   1. The attendee wants to be notified about changes in a conference
   2. The conference organizer modifies that conference